 - Unemployment Statement

 - Child support

-- If self-employed: Recent Federal Tax Returns and 2 months recent bank statements showing income.
+- If you are self-employed: Recent Federal Tax Returns and 2 months recent bank statements showing income.

-- If no income: Proof of income for the person/s helping you financially and a letter of support written by them.
+- If you have no income: Proof of income for the person/s helping you financially and a letter of support written by them.